Hakan Fidan: Foreign relations

 Fidan was instrumental in formulating Turkey's regional strategy of providing active support for Syrian rebels engaged in combat against the regime of Bashar al-Assad.
 His tenure saw a shift from a security cooperation with Israel and the United States towards one with Iran most notably Qasem Soleimani, the leader of the Al Quds division.
 During the 2016 Turkish coup attempt, Fidan played a crucial role in assisting Erdogan to suppress the coup.
 During the Munich Security Conference in February 2017, he delivered a list of 300 alleged supporters of the Gülen Movement to Bruno Kahl, president of the German Federal Intelligence Service (BND) in apparent expectation of cooperation during the political purges in Turkey following the failed coup attempt in July 2016.
 But the list much more lead the German authorities to warn the observed people from the Turkish intelligence service activities.
 In September 2022, he visited Hamis Hancer of the Sunni bloc in the Iraqi Parliament in Baghdad and also met with the Iraqi President Baram Salih.

 Kurdish question

 Fidan was involved in secret peace talks with the Kurdistan Workers' Party (PKK) for which in 2012 a state prosecutor wanted to investigate him.
-Recep Tayyip Erdoğan intervened on behalf of Fidan and he was later delegated to hold talks with Abdullah Öcalan and arranged the secret black marketing of Iran through Recep Tayyip Erdoğan's government.
+Recep Tayyip Erdoğan intervened on behalf of Fidan and he was later delegated to hold talks with Abdullah Öcalan and arranged the secret black marketing of Iran through Erdoğan's government.